Click on a question to view the answer.

 Once you've determined the source of water in your basement, it is imperative to correct the problem so water never enters your living area again!

 My home was waterproofed by the builder just a few years ago, why do I have a wet basement?

 Wet basements are a problem in new and old homes alike.
 Reputable builders waterproof new construction.
 The problem with most new construction waterproofing, however, is that it is one of the first jobs completed by the builder.
 Typically this "waterproofing" consists of a spray-on exterior damp proofing and the installation of a perimeter drain tile system.
 Once these installations are complete, literally dozens of the contractors involved in building a new home go to work on top of, around and make holes in the foundation for electrical conduit, gas lines, other utilities and ultimately, jeopardize the system's performance.
 Because of this, even new homes can experience water intrusion problems.

 Omni Basement Systems can help.
 Our waterproofing systems are designed to meet the specific needs of each property.
 Every situation is evaluated carefully and the homeowner is involved in designing the system that meets their needs.
 Our systems can be installed in less than a day and require no penetrations to your foundation and no excavation around the perimeter of your home.

-For professional waterproofing offering a 25 year transferable warranty, be sure to contact Omni Basement Systems Our certified waterproofing specialists can assist you in designing a system that ensures your basement will be dry.
+For professional waterproofing offering a 25 year transferable warranty, be sure to contact Omni Basement Systems Our expert waterproofing specialists can assist you in designing a system that ensures your basement will be dry.

 This is a good question.
 Many would assume that a typical "drain tile" system combined with a sump pump would keep a basement floor dry all the time.
 Not so.
 These systems provide assurances to keep a basement floor dry "most" of the time, but are subject to failure: